 An addiction to opiates does not need to continue.
-Individuals that are experiencing opiate addiction can benefit from professional addiction treatment like that offered at an opiate addiction rehab in Ft.
-Walton Beach, FL.
+Individuals that are experiencing opiate addiction can benefit from professional addiction treatment like that offered at our opiate rehab in Ft.
+Walton.

 Detox and Medication-Assisted Treatment (MAT)

 In order to address the issues that have led to and developed as a result of opiate addiction, it is imperative to ensure that the body is no longer under the influence of any mind-altering substances.
 Detox provides patients with the services needed to rid their bodies of opiates and other addictive substances without having to struggle with the intensity of painful withdrawal symptoms and constant cravings as they would otherwise have if detoxing independently.
-For many patients, this is because at the beginning of their treatment at an opiate addiction rehab center in Ft.
-Walton, FL, they start medication-assisted treatment or MAT.
+For many patients, this is because at the beginning of their treatment, they start medication-assisted treatment or MAT.
 MAT is an opiate treatment approach where patients are prescribed medications like buprenorphine and methadone so that their withdrawal symptoms and cravings are not as powerful as they would otherwise be.
 That medication is then continually provided to the patient throughout the duration of his or her treatment, including while he or she is in therapy.

-Each patient at an opiate addiction treatment center in Ft.
-Walton, FL needs his or her own treatment plan so that all of his or her needs are addressed properly.
+Each patient in our opiate addiction treatment center in Ft.
+Walton needs his or her own treatment plan so that all of his or her needs are addressed properly.
 Typically, all levels of addiction treatment will include individual and group therapy sessions for all patients, but there are several other therapies available that can help address some of the more specific concerns patients are having.
 These therapies can include motivational interviewing, cognitive behavioral therapy (CBT), equine therapy, and experiential therapy.

-An opiate addiction treatment center in Ft.
-Walton, FL encourages patients to not only fully engage themselves in the therapy provided to them while in treatment but to also continue to do therapeutic work when his or her treatment program has been completed.
+An opiate addiction treatment center encourages patients to not only fully engage themselves in the therapy provided to them while in treatment but to also continue to do therapeutic work when his or her treatment program has been completed.

-Patients of an Ft.
-Walton, FL opiate addiction rehab center will have an aftercare plan for themselves when it is time to leave treatment.
+Patients of our opiate rehab center will have an aftercare plan for themselves when it is time to leave treatment.
 Aftercare plans are plans designed to help continually support a patient’s recovery needs and can include setting a daily schedule, making a commitment to going to a specific number of meetings in a certain period of time, or participating in another level of addiction treatment.

-Aftercare almost always includes opportunities for former patients to connect back to opiate addiction rehab center in Ft.
-Walton, FL for events, gatherings, and even meetings.
+Aftercare includes opportunities for former patients to connect back to our opiate addiction rehab center for events, gatherings, and even meetings.
 Staying in touch with one’s recovery community can help sustain a successful recovery.

 Get Professional Help At Our Ft.
-Walton, FL Opiate Addiction Rehab
+Walton Opiate Rehab Center

 If you are addicted to opiates, know that you are not alone.
 No matter how hopeless you feel, there is help out there just for you.
 Do not allow yourself to fall victim to the disease of addiction.
 Contact our Ft.
-Walton, FL opiate addiction rehab center right now to learn more about how participating in professional addiction treatment can help you.
+Walton opiate rehab center right now to learn more about how participating in professional addiction treatment can help you.